How to Frame a Basement Wall: A Complete Step-by-Step Guide

 Fire Safety Through Fire Stops

-- Installation of Fire Stops: Install fire stops made of materials like 2x4s or plywood between studs and at the top and bottom of walls to prevent the spread of fire within wall cavities.
-This measure is a critical aspect of code compliance and enhances the safety of your home.
+• Installation of Fire Stops: Add fire stops made from materials like 2x4s or plywood between studs and at the top and bottom of walls.
+This helps slow down fire spread within wall cavities.
+It’s an important step for safety and helps you meet code requirements.

 Techniques for Enhanced Structure and Efficiency